TheTheoM/nodeServer/README.md

-# Node WebSocket Server + React Interface
+# Node WebSocket Server + React Interface BETA

 This server represents devices as nodes, which inputs and outputs which can be linked together through a GUI or API calls.
 This server is ideal for hightly technical 'smart-home' concepts, where any aritary webSocket client can be a node, and linked to others.
 This allows for reprogramming extraordinarily quickly, avoiding the tedious programming required to otherwise link nodes together.